MoebiusSolutions/extension-scaffold/README.md

 > Note: the `proxy` is still under construction.

+## Running `npm install` in all containers

+To speed startup, the docker-compose configuration normally skips `npm install` if the `node_modules` folder already exists.
+However, if you find you run to run `npm install` for all the containers, you can use the command below to start the containers and have `npm install` run before the `build` or `serve` steps.

+`docker-compose --env-file .env.install up`

 ### Running Enterprise Client

 You might want to run `enterprise-client` to compare how it does something.